 Take-Two delayed the European launch of Grand Theft Auto: Liberty City Stories, a version of its flagship title designed for Sony's (SNE) PlayStation Portable handheld system.
 Although the company recently launched the title in the U.S. and has begun shipping it to the U.K., delays in "final product testing and submission" have forced the company to hold off on selling it in the rest of Europe until the beginning of its next fiscal year.

 Sales of some older titles were lower than expected, as were orders of new games.
 On a conference call with investors and analysts, company executives blamed the sales problems on retailers being cautious about the holiday season.

 Sales at Jack of All Games, the company's distribution business, were worse than expected.
 Company said they had not previously anticipated the softness they saw in the unit's sales.

+The cautious holiday outlook also weighed into the company's fiscal 2006 guidance, Take-Two executives said.
+Further, the company brought down estimates to reflect the uncertainty about hardware sales next year.
 The three major console makers each plan to launch new game boxes over the next year.
 Not only do hardware sales tend to spur software sales at companies such as Take-Two, but also Take-Two also could benefit through distributing the platform via Jack of All Games.